paula-delrio-arteaga/Facademy-2/README.md

   -We also created the tool specifications, we used a Flat Mill of 6mm.
 We had to add the bridges in some of the pieces so they would stay in place and add the file of the screws.
 After defining all the settings we were ready to export the code.
 The screws file was exported individually and the rest of the layers were exported together.

   -Once we had the nc code we went to the machine, we put out glasses, hair tie and ear cuffs on (safety first).

-We cleaned the bed of the cnc of any extra material left from before, we placed our plywood sheet and aligned it to the borders of the bed.
+  -We cleaned the bed of the cnc of any extra material left from before, we placed our plywood sheet and aligned it to the borders of the bed.
 Then we calibrated the z axis with the button of the cnc.
 So we placed the button below the tip of the CNC and calibrated it.
 After getting that ready we opened our file in the computer and ran the screws file.

   -After the marks for the screws were done we moved the head of the CNC in order to get on top and screw.